Tsugomidasu/FA25EC3/developer_log.md

 **Proof**
 After the fix, multiple calls to addNode() with the same child ID result in only one Node object being created.

+## Entry 4
+**Date**
+12/9/25

+**Tried**
+Implemented printAll() method to display the entire tree structure.

+**Broke**
+When testing with a tree that had a node with many children, the output formatting became misaligned and showed all children on one line instead of separate lines.

+**Why**
+I forgot to add endl after printing each child link.
+The children were being printed in a loop without line breaks, causing all child references to appear on the same line, which made the output hard to read.

+**Fix**
+Added endl after printing each child link in the loop

+**Proof**
+After fixing, the same test produces properly formatted output.
+Each child now appears on its own line with consistent indentation.